lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management.md

 1. When many people are affected by one manager;
 2. When a person's activity or behavior over a long period of time is affected by a manager's brief, well-focused set of words or actions;
-3. When a large group's work is affected by an individual supplying a unique, key piece of knowledge or information.
+3. When a large group's work is influenced by an individual supplying a unique, critical piece of knowledge or information.

 Leverage can also be negative.
 Some activities can end up reducing the output of the organization.
-One important example here is *Managerial Meddling*: when a supervisor uses his superior knowledge and experience of a direct's responsibilities to assume command of a situation rather than letting the direct work things through himself.
+One noteworthy example here is *Managerial Meddling*: when a supervisor uses his superior knowledge and experience of a direct's responsibilities to assume command of a situation rather than letting the direct work things through himself.